freenas/freenas-docs/userguide/snippets/x_drivetrays.rst

 Drive trays are used to mount drives in the chassis.
-Each drive tray has a status LED which is blue when active, amber if a fault has occurred, or solid blue and blinking amber if the drive is designated as a hot spare.
+Each drive tray has a status LED which is blue when active, amber if a fault has occurred, or solid blue and blinking amber if the drive is a hot spare.

 A tray must be placed in each drive bay to maintain proper airflow for cooling.
 If fewer than twelve drives are connected, empty "air baffle"